 Ever wanted to have awesome knife skills in the kitchen?
-Well I took a Knife Skills 101 cooking lesson a few years back and it has served me well!
-Here is a tip on how to get a fine chop on an onion.
+Well, I took a Knife Skills 101 cooking lesson a few years back and it has served me well!
+Here is a tip on how to chop an onion and get a fine chop on it.
 Below is a video demo of the technique and step by step written instructions with pictures.

 Step 1: Cut one end as a flat side.
 Not the root end.
 You need to keep the root intact to hold the onion slices together…thats later.